coderofsalvation/midi-soundfont-sidecarfile-specification/RFC_SF_SIDECARFILE.md

 .# Abstract

-A simple, implicit method for media players, DAWs and music software, to automatically load soundfont files when playing MIDI files, enhancing the playback experience without requiring user configuration.
+A simple, implicit method for media players, DAWs and midisequencers, to automatically load soundfont files when playing MIDI files, enhancing the playback experience without requiring user configuration.

 {mainmatter}